BlogJune 2026

 What financial services buyers need to know about B2B price negotiation

-The vendor sitting across from you has a playbook drawn from FBI negotiation techniques.
+The vendor sitting across from you has a structured negotiation playbook.
 Most buyers in financial services do not know it exists.
-Having built institutional vendor management at HSBC as the buyer, then operated as the vendor at Backstop, ONYX, and in RegTech, this article explains exactly what they are doing and how to respond.
+Having operated on both sides of the table, this article explains what the vendor is doing and how to respond.

 BlogJuly 2025